biuh-dt/biuh-dt.github.io/fee/README.md

 Step 2.
 First-round check: Professor Assistant will review the information, and discuss with the Program Lead.
 (Approved or Rejected)

 <b> ★ Step 3.
-A PUBLIC PRESENTATION & DEFENCE (online or offline) shall be arranged by the Professor Assistant and Program Lead, who will also notify students and faculty members to attend. </b>
+A PUBLIC PRESENTATION & DEFENCE (online or offline) will be arranged by the Professor Assistant and Program Lead, who will also notify students and faculty members to attend. </b>

 Step 4.
 Second-round check: Professor Assistant share the “Required Information”(one paragraph) in Faculty Committee Chat Group.
 No response will be regarded as implicit approval.
 Please reply promptly if you object.